New wedding web app connects guests before the big day

 Each guest also gets their own profile.

-"It says which hotel they're staying at, when they are arriving to the event, their favorite story of the bride and groom and what their cell phone is," she explained.
+"It says which hotel they're staying at, when they are arriving to the event, their favourite story of the bride and groom and what their cell phone is," she explained.

 Information on the site can be useful to help guests to co-ordinate travel plans, pitch in on registry gifts, or split accommodations.